'Rick And Morty' Season 7's Shocking Ending Explained

 With each new increasingly bizarre adventure, Rick and Morty embraces change week in, week out.
 Yet for a few seasons now, the show has arguably been a bit stagnant when it comes to character growth.

 That all changed this year, though.
-With new voices replacing Justin Roiland‘s take on the titular duo also came some seismic shifts in the overall narrative.
+With new voices replacing Justin Roiland’s take on the titular duo, some seismic shifts were visible in the overall narrative.

 The biggest, of course, was the moment when Rick and Evil Morty teamed up to kill Rick Prime for good.

-But with that happening mid-season of all places, fans were left wondering what was left for Rick to do in the rest of season 7, now that his nemesis is finally dead.
+But with that happening mid-season of all places, fans were left wondering what was left for Rick to do in the rest of season 7, now that his nemesis was finally dead.

-A whole lot, it turns out.
-With the benefit of hindsight, it’s easy to see why season 7 just ended the way it has.
+With the benefit of hindsight, it’s easy to see why season 7 ended the way it has.
 Because when it comes to canon, and more importantly, Rick’s entire reason for being, all roads lead back to Diane.

 Want to know more?
 Grab some Kleenex and join us as we break down what might be the most heartbreaking — yet hopeful — episode of Rick and Morty yet.